angarsky/diveintopython/learn/file_handling/pdf.md

 ### Reading PDF with Python

-To read a PDF `file,` you can use the [PyPDF2](https://pypi.org/project/PyPDF2/) library.
+To read a PDF `file`, you can use the [PyPDF2](https://pypi.org/project/PyPDF2/) library.
 Here's an example:

 ```python
 import json